shabin5785/react-notes/Notes_1.md

 - A component with these two life cycle methods is allowed to be an error bounday or error handling component.

 - React.memo can be used to memoize a component so that it doenst re render itself when its props doest change, but the state of teh class its part of changes.
 Same as using shouldComponentUpdate to decide whether to update or not.
+Same for a class component is React.PurComponent.

 - but initial load of a memoized componet is slower than normal load.
 So there is a tradeoff.